-Have you ever thought about Pyschology and mental health, relationship?
+Have you ever thought about the relationship between psychology and mental health?
 Psychology has a long history of being a discipline that addresses the mind, but it’s only recently that mental health and psychology have started to intersect.

 When we talk about mental health and psychology, it’s important to remember that this is not a new concept.
 We’ve been talking about our mental health since the 19th century—we just didn’t have the right words for it!
 But as we’ve discovered more about ourselves and learned how our minds work, we’ve come to realize that there are many ways that we can improve our mental well-being.